Hours Worked and the U.S. Distribution of Real Annual Earnings 1976-2019: Data

-Individuals reporting zero hours worked last year generally respond that they were not in the labor force in the week of the March survey.
-As hourly wages are defined as the ratio of reported annual earnings and annual hours worked in the year before the survey they are only available for those in the labor force.
+Individuals reporting zero hours worked last year generally respond as not being in the labor force in the week of the March survey.
+We refer to these individuals as nonemployed and note that the movement between years, especially for males, could reflect unemployment.
+As hourly wages are defined as the ratio of reported annual earnings and annual hours they are only available for those in the labor force.
 This has implications for those in the Armed Forces, the self-employed, and unpaid family workers as their annual earnings and annual hours tend to be poorly measured.
-Accordingly, we confine attention to civilian dependent employees with positive hourly wages and people out of the labor force last year.
-This sample contains 1,551,796 males and 1,831,220 females (respectively 86.5 and 94.1~percent of the original sample of people aged 24--65), with an average annual sample size of 37,849 males and 44,664 females.
-The subsample of civilian dependent employees with positive hourly wages contains 1,346,918 males and 1,276,125 females, with an average annual sample size of 32,852 males and 31,125 females.
-We refer to these two samples as the full sample and the earners sample respectively.
+Accordingly, we confine attention to civilian dependent employees with hourly wages and those out of the labor force last year.
+This sample contains 1,676,014 males and 1,975,013 females (respectively 86.7\% and 94.1\% of the original sample aged 24--65).
+The subsample of civilian dependent employees with positive hourly wages contains 1,450,941 males and 1,377,718 females.

+There are two additional data issues.
+The first is the top coding of earnings.
+This affects mean earnings but not quantiles below the top coded values.
+The second is the difference between actual and usual working hours.
+Although the CPS reports actual hours worked in the survey week we use usual hours as they are closely related to annual earnings.
+The two measures have similar means and their correlation is high at 0.7 in 1976 and 0.65 in 2019.